System Design Interview Prep for Indian Engineers

 Option A: Hash the URL (MD5/SHA256) and take the first 7 characters.
 Problem: collisions.

 Option B: Pre-generate unique IDs using a distributed ID generator (like Snowflake or a counter-based service) and encode them in Base62.
-This is cleaner.
+Cleaner approach.

-I would go with Base62 encoding of a unique ID.
-A 7-character Base62 string gives 62^7 = 3.5 trillion possible URLs, which is more than enough.
+I'd go with Base62 encoding of a unique ID.
+A 7-character Base62 string gives 62^7 = 3.5 trillion possible URLs, which is way more than enough for our scale.

 Phase 3: Deep Dive -- Database and Caching

-Database choice: A simple key-value store works here.
-The access pattern is straightforward: given a short code, return the long URL.
+Database choice: A simple key-value store works perfectly here.
+Given a short code, return the long URL — that's the access pattern.
 Options include:

 - DynamoDB or Cassandra for high write throughput and horizontal scalability